Realm (virology): History

 Prior to the 21st century, it was believed that deep evolutionary relations between viruses could not be discovered due to their high mutation rates and small number of genes making discovering these relations more difficult.
 Because of this, the highest taxonomic rank for viruses from 1991 to 2017 was order.
-In the 21st century, however, various methods have been developed that have enabled these deeper evolutionary relationships to be studied, including metagenomics, which has identified many previously unidentified viruses, and comparison of highly conserved traits, leading to the desire to establish higher-level taxonomy for viruses.
+In the 21st century, however, various methods have been developed that have enabled these deeper evolutionary relationships to be studied, including metagenomics, which has identified many previously undiscovered viruses, and comparison of highly conserved traits, leading to the desire to establish higher-level taxonomy for viruses.

 In two votes in 2018 and 2019, the ICTV agreed to adopt a 15-rank classification system for viruses, ranging from realm to species.
 Riboviria was established in 2018 based on phylogenetic analysis of the RNA-dependent polymerases being monophyletic, Duplodnaviria was established in 2019 based on increasing evidence that tailed bacteriophages and herpesviruses shared many traits, Monodnaviria was established in 2019 after the relation and origin of CRESS-DNA viruses was resolved, and Varidnaviria was established 2019 based on the shared characteristics of member viruses.